techmahedy/zunoo/README.md

 ## Collection & Macro

-Like Laravel framework, in this MII framework, you can also work with Laravel collection and you can create your own custom macro.
-To create a custom macro, just update service provider `App\Providers\AppServiceProvider.php` like:
+Like the Laravel framework, in this MII framework, you can also work with the Laravel collection and you can create your own custom macro.
+To create a custom macro, just update the service provider `App\Providers\AppServiceProvider.php` like:

 ```php
 <?php